31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

-With this question, interviewers would like to know what exactly you were doing if you have happened not to work for a long period of time.
+With this question, interviewers would like to know what exactly you were doing if you have not worked for a long period of time.
 They want to know whether you were at least putting your skills in practice or actually bettering them during that time.
-Giving an answer that shows you were still productive or have gained some skills during that time is advantageous for you.
+Giving an answer that shows you were still productive or gained some skills during that time is advantageous for you.

 23. Can you explain why you changed career paths?